-(1) Reflects the number of shares of restricted stock that vested in 2023 (first line) and the number of performance units that vested as of December 31, 2023, the end of the applicable three-year performance period (second line).
+Reflects the number of shares of restricted stock that vested in 2024 (first line) and, except for Mr. Klappa, the number of performance units that vested as of December 31, 2024, the end of the applicable three-year performance period (second line).
 The performance units were settled in cash.
+Subject to very limited exceptions, restricted stock awarded to the Company's executive officers, including the NEOs, is subject to a minimum one-year holding period following the vesting date.

-(2) Restricted stock value realized is determined by multiplying the number of shares of restricted stock that vested by the fair market value of WEC Energy Group common stock on the date of vesting.
+(3) Restricted stock value realized is determined by multiplying the number of shares of restricted stock that vested by the fair market value of WEC Energy Group common stock on the date of vesting.
 We compute fair market value as the average of the high and low prices of WEC Energy Group common stock reported by Bloomberg L.P. on the vesting date.

-(3) Performance units value realized is determined by multiplying the number of performance units that vested by the closing market price of WEC Energy Group common stock on December 29, 2023, the last trading day of the year.
+(4) Other than Mr. Klappa, performance units value realized is determined by multiplying the number of performance units that vested by the closing market price of WEC Energy Group common stock on December 31, 2024, the last trading day of the year.